 |2012||#5 New Mexico||Lost to #4 Louisville (Round 2)||59-56||+1.5|

-The only team that advanced to the Sweet 16 was #4 SDSU in 2014, which went 2-1 ATS in its three games.
+Before Houston’s run of success in the last two tournaments, the only one of these teams that advanced to the Sweet 16 was #4 SDSU in 2014, which went 2-1 ATS in its three games.

-2. Five-Year Trend Says Lookout for #11 Seeds
+2. Seven-Year Trend Says Lookout for #11 Seeds

 In general, the better a team’s seed, the less likely it is to lose in the first round.
 Strictly looking at historical statistics, #1s are less likely to lose than #2s, while #2s are less likely to lose than #3s, and so on.